h-e-n-r-y/binance-marketmaker/README.md

 ## Clone and build binance-exchange/binance-java-api:

-I have forked the original api to be able to implement minor extensions easily. https://github.com/h-e-n-r-y/binance-java-api branch henry-master.
+I have forked the original api to be able to implement minor extensions easily.
+Also there is a major bug in the original API (regarding multi-tenancy) that is fixed in this version: https://github.com/h-e-n-r-y/binance-java-api branch henry-master.

 	cd ~/git
 	git clone https://github.com/h-e-n-r-y/binance-java-api